Generalisation of the Hammersley-Clifford Theorem on Bipartite Graphs

-We call a configuration space $X$ Hammersley-Clifford if the spaces of Markov and Gibbs cocycles with nearest neighbour interactions on $X$ are the same.
-Generalising Hammersley-Clifford theorem for bipartite graphs we prove in this paper that the folds and unfolds of Hammersley-Clifford spaces are Hammersley-Clifford.(Theorems \ref{thm:main theorem} and \ref{thm:G-invariant main theorem}) Further we show that if a configuration space can be folded into another then the quotient spaces of their Markov cocycles and Gibbs cocycles with nearest neighbour interactions are isomorphic.(Theorem \ref{thm:extension of a Gibbs cocycle} and Corollary \ref{corollary:folds_quotient_isomorphic}) The proof is constructive; the corresponding ``weights"(interactions) can be obtained directly using our proof.(Lemma \ref{lemma:construction_of_V^prime}) We also obtain versions of the theorem when the space of cocycles is invariant under a subgroup of automorphisms of the graph.
+We call a configuration space $X$ Hammersley-Clifford if the space of Markov cocycles equals the space of Gibbs cocycles with nearest neighbour interactions.
+Generalising Hammersley-Clifford theorem for bipartite graphs we prove in this paper that the strong config-folds and strong config-unfolds of Hammersley-Clifford spaces are Hammersley-Clifford (Theorems \ref{thm:main theorem} and \ref{thm:G-invariant main theorem}).
+Further we show that if a configuration space can be strongly config-folded into another then the quotient spaces of their Markov cocycles and Gibbs cocycles with nearest neighbour interactions are isomorphic (Theorem \ref{thm:extension of a Gibbs cocycle} and Corollary \ref{corollary:folds_quotient_isomorphic}).
+The proof is constructive; the corresponding ``weights" (interactions) can be obtained directly using our proof (Lemma \ref{lemma:construction_of_V^prime}).
+We also obtain versions of the theorem when the space of cocycles is invariant under a subgroup of automorphisms of the graph.